aryanvarshney/Pokedex/README.md

 # Pokedex
 Pokemon Card Information website using react/css.
-Simply click on any pokemon in the pokedex area and an image of their card along with some of their pertinent information
+Simply click on any pokemon in the pokedex area and an image of their card along with some of their pertinent information is shown.

 Credits:
 Images: Bulbapedia